Combi vs Conventional Boilers: Pros and Cons

 For homes with a single bathroom (possibly two depending on the output rating) a combi boiler is the best option for these reasons:

-- A combi-for-combi boiler swap is the cheapest form of boiler replacement
+- A combi-for-combi boiler swap is the cheapest boiler replacement

 As great as combi boilers are, they're only suitable for small to medium sized homes.
 Larger properties with multiple bathrooms should instead turn to a conventional or system boiler.
 And here's why: